Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 The following conjecture regroups a series of heuristics \cite{BK1, BKL1, BKL2, KL} and somewhat imprecise statements regarding the typical behavior near spacelike singularities, and is often termed the ``BKL scenario''.
+In what follows, we imprecisely use the term ``Kasner regime'' to denote a region of spacetime in which the metric resembles \eqref{Kasner}, in a sense which will be made more precise in Section~\ref{cosmo.intro} (see also \eqref{Kasner.like} and the surrounding discussion).

 \begin{conj} [BKL proposal.]
-The dynamics near a generic spacelike, initial cosmological singularity $\mathcal{S}$, once restricted to a region sufficiently close to $\mathcal{S}$, are described as such. \begin{enumerate} \item \underline{Asymptotically velocity term dominated behavior}.
+The dynamics near a generic spacelike, initial cosmological singularity $\mathcal{S}$, once restricted to a region sufficiently close to $\mathcal{S}$, are described as follows. \begin{enumerate} \item \underline{Asymptotically velocity term dominated behavior}.
 The causal future $J^{+}(p)$ of any given point $p \in \mathcal{S}$ on the singularity is well-described by a nonlinear system of ODEs, once one is sufficiently close to $\mathcal{S}$.
-Solutions to these ODEs resemble a sequence of Kasner-like regimes, which may be stable or unstable. \item \underline{Kasner inversions}.
-Any unstable Kasner regime transitions towards a (stable or unstable) different Kasner. \end{enumerate} \begin{enumerate} \item[3.a.]
+Solutions to these ODEs resemble a sequence of Kasner-like regimes, which may be stable or unstable. \item \underline{Kasner bounces}.
+Any unstable Kasner regime transitions towards a (stable or unstable) different Kasner regime. \end{enumerate} \begin{enumerate} \item[3.a.]
 (For stiff matter models only) \underline{Monotonic regime}.
-There are finitely many Kasner inversions: ultimately the spacetime only approaches a single (stable) Kasner metric with monotonic dynamics.
+There are finitely many Kasner bounces: ultimately the spacetime only approaches a single (stable) Kasner metric with monotonic dynamics.

 \item[3.b.]
 (For vacuum or non-stiff matter) \underline{Chaotic regime}.
-There are infinitely many Kasner inversions between unstable Kasner-like regimes in any generic $J^{+}(p)$.
+There are infinitely many Kasner bounces between unstable Kasner-like regimes in any generic $J^{+}(p)$.

 \end{enumerate}